e-Informatica Software Engineering Journal Paper Requirements and Recommendations

 Paper recommendations

-1. Use our LaTeX template from the outset, as the final version has to be submitted using it.
-Try to modify it as little as possible, e.g. do not change single column layout.
+1. Use our LaTeX template from the outset, as the revised/final version has to be prepared using it.
+Try to modify the template as little as possible, e.g. do not change single column layout.

 2. Structure your paper in the following manner: